Welcome to Aimee’s Dance Academy!

 In order to keep our tuition payments and classes accurate please make sure your child attends their class each week.
 After a student has three unexcused absences the student will be removed from the class.
 Parents will also be asked to re-register their child.
 Class attendance is very important to learn the fundamentals, routines, and structure of each class.

 Make sure students wear the correct attire to each and every class.
 They will not be allowed to participate while wearing incorrect clothing.
-Dance attire is not regular, every-day attire.
+Practice attire is not regular, every-day attire.
 NO T-SHIRTS WILL BE ALLOWED.
+Please have all hair pulled back, away from the face.
+Bun must be worn for classical ballet.

-- Classical Ballet – Pink tights, ADA black ballet leotard, and pink ballet shoes.
+- Classical Ballet – Hair in bun, Pink tights, ADA black ballet leotard, and pink ballet shoes.

-- Technique & Contemporary – Black ADA leotard, pink convertible tights for Technique only, and black shorts with assigned shoes (gore boots, turners, or bare foot).
+- Jazz leaps & turns – Black ADA leotard and ADA black shorts with assigned shoes (gore boots, turners, or bare foot).

-- Preschool Ballet/Tap: pink ballet shoes and black tie-up tap shoes.
+- Mini Stars Prep- Black ADA skirted leotard, pink tights, pink ballet shoes and tan tap shoes.

 Private Lessons are always available at ADA.
 Each teacher will be able to schedule their private lessons according to their personal agenda.